Louis Danziger: Teaching

 Work: "No matter how brilliant, talented, exceptional and wonderful the student may be, without work there is nothing but potential and talk."

 Think: "Design is a problem-solving activity.
 Thinking is the application of intelligence to arrive at the appropriate solution to the problem."

 Feel: "Work without feeling, intuition, and spontaneity is devoid of humanity."

-Many of Danziger's students rose to prominence in the design field, among them John Plunkett (founding designer of Wired), Neil Kellerhouse, Mikio Osaki, Frank Cheatham, Ray Engle, Robert Geers, Robert Overby, Sam Smidt, Roland Young, Archie Boston, Judy Johnson, John Van Hamersveld, Laurie Raskin, Cheri Gray, Tracey Shiffman, Dale Herigstad, Gregory Thomas, Don Chang, Sean Adams, Troy Alders, Noreen Morioka, Lars M. Busekist, Ian Grais, Kristen Ding, Dan Goods, Maria Moon, Miya Osaki, Maggy Cuesta, among others.
+Many of Danziger's students rose to prominence in the design field, among them John Plunkett (founding designer of Wired), Neil Kellerhouse, Mikio Osaki, Frank Cheatham, Ray Engle, Robert Geers, Robert Overby, Sam Smidt, Roland Young, Archie Boston, Judy Johnson, John Van Hamersveld, Laurie Raskin, Tracey Shiffman, Dale Herigstad, Gregory Thomas, Don Chang, Sean Adams, Troy Alders, Noreen Morioka, Lars M. Busekist, Ian Grais, Kristen Ding, Dan Goods, Maria Moon, Miya Osaki, Maggy Cuesta, among others.

 Danziger has been critical of some schools and trends in design education—in particular, many schools' rigidity, their emphasis on fashionability, and their imprinting of students with a uniform design style: "Most schools produce students whose work is interchangeable.
 The skills they teach are obsolete by the time a student graduates.
 If students are trained (instead) as genuine problem-solvers, they are able to deal with an unknown tomorrow."